Select the right plants for your garden and climate

 For further information, see our booklet on ‘Waterwise gardening in the Top End’.
 This details when to water, improving your soil condition, investing in irrigation systems, looking after your lawn and more.

-Don't forget, if you'd like some advise about hydro-zoning, irrigation scheduling and plant types book a free Garden Tune Up.
+Don't forget, if you'd like some advise about keeping your garden and lawns healthy, hydro-zoning, irrigation scheduling and plant types book a free Garden Tune Up.